xplato/sharkfin/README.md

 Neither of these two images were included in the search results for "pilot."

 Improving the quality of search results is, of course, a priority moving forward.
+[PR #31](https://github.com/xplato/Sharkfin/pull/31) focuses on adding support for additional CLIP model packages of larger dimensions which should, in theory, improve search quality, at the cost of indexing speed and memory usage.
+These trade-offs, however, are comparatively minor relative to the quality of the results (so far).

 ## Developing